KeithWilkinson/odin-recipes/README.md

 # odin-recipes
-This project is a simple recipe list website which will help demonstrate what HTML I have learned in the Odin project!
+This project is a simple recipe list website which will help demonstrate what HTML I have learned in The Odin Project!

 Elements used in this project
 ----------------------------